BigPay vs Wise Comparison for Malaysia 2023

 BigPay

-• Send domestic and international payments to 12 countries in 13 currencies
+• Send domestic and international payments to select countries

 • Spend internationally with BigPay debit card in 150+ currencies